-Let’s explore the key steps your healthcare organization can take on how to improve cultural competence in healthcare.
+Let’s explore the key steps your healthcare organization can take to improve cultural competence in healthcare.
 Your staff should be educated, armed with resources, and have daily practices that foster a more culturally competent work environment.

-Assess your team: Collect REAL (race, ethnicity, and language preference) information from your team to start a plan to include all team members and provide a work environment that fits their needs.
+Collect REAL (race, ethnicity, and language preference) information to start a plan to include all team members and provide a work environment that fits their needs.
 Cultural competence in healthcare training enables staff to be culturally competent.
 They’re also better prepared to understand the unique needs of other cultures.

 Through online diversity training, your healthcare professionals can learn and grow the appropriate skills.
-Other powerful tools include diversity training videos, and live diversity training services.
+Other powerful tools include diversity training videos and live diversity training services.

-Evaluate current programs: If you already have diversity training in place, evaluate how effective your current training programs are for your medical staff.
-If you see gaps in the training, it may be time to look at a custom training.
-With a custom plan, you can focus on areas where your staff needs help, while celebrating the triumphs your organization has made to become more culturally competent.
+If you already have diversity training in place, evaluate how effective your current training programs are.
+If you see gaps in your training, it may be time to look at a custom training program that focuses on cultural competence in healthcare.

 Cultural Competence in Healthcare Examples